MasterChef Pakistan season 1

-The first season of MasterChef Pakistan won by Ammara Noman who defeated Gulnaz and Madiha in series Finale on 27 July 2014.
-Ammara received series title, PKR 5 million (US $ 50,000) and a contract of her own recipe book.
+The first season of MasterChef Pakistan was won by Ammara Noman who defeated Gulnaz and Madiha in series Finale on 27 July 2014.
+Ammara received series title, PKR 5 million (USD$50,000) and a contract of her own recipe book.
 Gulnaz stood as a runner-up and received Rs.
 1 million with a series trophy while Madiha came up as 2nd runner-up and received Rs.
 500,000 and a series trophy.

 Regional auditions

 Audition were held at the following places.
 The listing is in chronological order:

 Auditions for the first series occurred only in three metropolises: the capitol Islamabad, the Heart Lahore and the industrial hub Karachi.
 People showed enthusiasm for the auditions.
 In Lahore auditions days were extended due to their great reception, and in Karachi, auditions were extended for two more days.